Thursday, 1 June 2023

 Terrence Hardiman

 Terrence Hardiman, who died in early May, was a well known British character actor, who had great talent.
-He was born in East London in 1937 and went to college, where he took up acting.
+He was born in Forest Gate, East London, in 1937.
+His father was a policeman.
+He went to college, where he took up acting.
 He learned his craft and worked on stage, and screen for all his working life.
-He was in some films but most of his work was stage and TV.
-He was tall and slim and was often cast as a professional soldier, some of his best known work was in the wartime drama, Secret Army, another wartime series, Colditz, and a third called Wish Me Luck.
-He often played German officers, because he had a talent for making characters sympathetic and complex.
+He was in some films, including Ghandhi, but most of his work was stage and TV.
+He was tall and slim and was often cast as a professional soldier.
+Some of his best known work was in the wartime drama, Secret Army where he played a sympathetic German officer.
+He was in another wartime series, Colditz, and a third called Wish Me Luck.
+He often played German officers, because he had a talent for making difficult characters sympathetic and complex.
 He played judges, barristers and doctors as well.
-He had a small comic role in an episode of the comedy Goodnight Sweetheart where he played a bank clerk who resembled John Le Mesurier's portrayal of WIlson in Dad's Army.
-One of his roles in later life was Abbot Radulphus in the medieval mystery series Cadfael, and he was in a later Dr Who.
-Another good part was as an insurance investigator in The Charmer, where he worked with Bernard Hepton who was in Secret Army, and he himself was a dour shrewd man who was suspicious of Ralph Gorse's claim that it was an accidental fire which killed his wife (Gorse had killed her more or less deliberately).
+He had a small comic role in an episode of the comedy, Goodnight Sweetheart, where he played a bank clerk who resembled John Le Mesurier's portrayal of Wilson in Dad's Army.
+It showed his versatility as an actor.
+He had a long list of character roles on TV, including a doctor in Minder, a judge in the Bill, an army officer in When the Boat comes in, and a barrister in The Brittas Empire.
+One of his roles in later life was Abbot Radulphus, in the medieval mystery series Cadfael, and he was in a later Dr Who.
+Another good part was as an insurance investigator in The Charmer, where he worked with Bernard Hepton who was in Secret Army.
+Terrence's character was a dour shrewd man who was suspicious of Ralph Gorse's claim that it was an accidental fire which killed his wife.
 He also played a sinister headmaster in the children's series, the Demon Headmaster, which made him very popular in his later years, especially with children.
 He also did a lot of reading books on audio tapes.
+He was married to Rowena Cooper, who was also a well known and talented actor.

 No comments: